accelerando-consulting/stacx/README.md

 It is up to you to tie your stack into the rest of your installation, but here are some suggested ways to do that

-  * Use node-red to subscribe to your devices' MQTT events and build a web dashboard
+  * Use [Node-RED](https://nodered.org/) to subscribe to your devices' MQTT events and build a web dashboard to monitor and control them

-  * Use homebridge to make your devices available as apple HomeKit devices
+  * Use [Homebridge](https://homebridge.io/) to make your devices available as apple HomeKit devices

-  * Use node-red to bridge your devices ot Google Home or Amazon Alexa
+  * Use Node-RED to bridge your devices to Google Home or Amazon Alexa

-  * Connect your devices to HomeAssistant, Domoticz, OpenHAB or any other MQTT-aware automation hub
+  * Connect your devices to HomeAssistant, Domoticz, OpenHAB or any other MQTT-aware automation hub.

 ## Creating new leaves

-A leaf inherits the Leaf class, and may only need to add a few lines of code to implement its behaviour.
+A leaf module inherits the Leaf class, and may only need to add a few lines of code to implement its behaviour.
 Look at the `example_leaf.h` file or some of the simple leaves (eg light, or lock) as an example of how to make a new leaf.